All Episodes

 Seventy-eight percent of voters wanted that law passed.

-And even though the speaker of our house, how did that do her in?
+And even though the Speaker of our House...

-Because she because seventy-eight percent of people wanted it.
+Because 78% of people wanted it.

 And she vetoed it in spite of the legislature's willingness to work with her.

-She said, No, I won't pass it, no matter what you do with it.
+She said, no, I won't pass it, no matter what you do with it.

 I see.